What Is a Gooseneck Kettle?

 - The handle of a gooseneck kettle is made to give you a more comfortable grip while you slowly pour the water.
 It is designed to give you a full grip, and the width between the handle and the kettle itself gives your hand enough space to comfortably hold the kettle without touching the kettle.

-So, while you probably don’t have to use a gooseneck kettle for your pour-over, using one will give you a much better control over your water flow and therefore better coffee results, as well as less strain on your arm.
+So, while you probably don’t have to use a gooseneck kettle for your pour-over – (check the best gooseneck kettle alternatives here), using one will give you a much better control over your water flow and therefore better coffee results, as well as less strain on your arm.

 Manual vs. Electric Pour-over Kettle, Which One To Choose?